Veggies Twitter Account includes news of Veggies Events and other activities, and substantial items from like-minded friends.

 The Earth First!
 Summer Gathering is the place where people involved in radical ecological direct action – or those who want to be involved – get together for five days of time and space to talk, walk, share skills, learn, play, rant, find out what’s going on, find out what’s next, live outside, strategise, hang out, incite, laugh and conspire.
 The workshops, networking and planning of actions at this low impact eco-living camp is organised non-hierarchically.

-But that is only if you like the room, the room likes you (is a criteria as well!) and you and the flat seem to be a good combination to have.
+There are room at the Sumac flat from time to time, waiting for a new person to fill it with their life, habits, routines and furniture, if you like the room, the room likes you (is a criteria as well!) and you and the flat seem to be a good combination to have.

-Vacancy at Neds Housing Coop (Nottingham)
+Neds Housing Coop (Nottingham)

 Neds is a Housing Co-operative in the Forest Fields/Basford area of Nottingham, formed in 2002, at the same time as the nearby Sumac Social Centre.
 Based in and around a mid-1800′s house, there are 11 residents, one of whom is moving on in June.
 Neds is a vegetarian & vegan household and members have a strong commitment to working for positive social change, with respect, co-operation, non-hierarchy and mutual aid in their everyday lives and within the co-op.